awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

    The DB security group is created\.

    A newly created DB security group doesn't provide access to a DB instance by default\.
-You must specify a range of IP addresses or an Amazon EC2 security group that can have access to the DB instance\.
-To specify IP addresses or an Amazon EC2 security group for a DB security group, see [Authorizing Network Access to a DB Security Group from an IP Range](#USER_WorkingWithSecurityGroups.Authorizing)\.
+You must specify a range of IP addresses or an EC2\-Classic security group that can have access to the DB instance\.
+To specify IP addresses or an EC2\-Classic security group for a DB security group, see [Authorizing Network Access to a DB Security Group from an IP Range](#USER_WorkingWithSecurityGroups.Authorizing)\.

 ### AWS CLI<a name="USER_WorkingWithSecurityGroups.Creating.CLI"></a>

 To create a DB security group, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-security-group.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-security-group.html)\.

 **Example**
-For Linux, OS X, or Unix:
+For Linux, macOS, or Unix:

 ```
 aws rds create-db-security-group \